 Our child custody lawyers help you protect your child from a dangerous parent or financial instability caused by separation or divorce.
 We handle all the details for seeking temporary or emergency custody and answer your questions about related issues.

-Filing for Temporary or Emergency Custody
+How to File for Temporary or Emergency Custody in Georgia

 In Georgia, you must file for temporary and emergency custody in the county in which you reside.
 Each county has its own procedures.
 In Cobb County, a parent can set a temporary hearing when filing for divorce.
 Either parent may file for emergency custody before divorce or separation if they believe that the other parent is abusive or neglectful.

 Sometimes it’s necessary to seek temporary guardianship for minor children when neither parent can provide care.
 Similarly, a concerned third party can seek temporary custody in their county’s Superior Court if they believe the child is at risk.

 Temporary guardians have the legal authority to decide a child’s medical care, access to funds, and other choices.
 Guardians relinquish this authority when one parent successfully petitions the court for custody.